Reds vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts has picked up at least one hit in six games in a row.
-In his last 10 games he is batting .195 with three doubles, eight walks and four RBI.
+- Betts takes a seven-game streak with at least one hit into this matchup.
+In his last 10 games he is batting .200 with three doubles, nine walks and three RBI.

 Betts Recent Games